 You can choose the same scanning modes for rescanning and line scanning as you can for basic scanning.

-Scanning using plane scanning - Scanning using rotary scanning - Rotary rescan and rotary line scan
+Scanning using plane scanning - Scanning using rotary scanning - Rotary rescan and plane line scan Rotary rescan and rotary line scan

 What follows is a general guide for using these selectively.

 Rescan